 - Also select the Python 2 option in the Python development workload, or download Python 2.7 from python.org.

 You need to create a new Table API account to work with the generally available Table API SDKs.
 Table API accounts created during preview are not supported by the generally available SDKs.

 - In a new browser window, sign in to the Azure portal.

 In the left menu, click Create a resource, click Databases, and then under Azure Cosmos DB, click Create.

-The ID can contain only lowercase letters, numbers, and the hyphen (-) character, and it must contain 3 to 50 characters.
+The ID can use only lowercase letters, numbers, and the hyphen (-) character.
+It must be between 3 and 31 characters in length.

 API Azure Table The API determines the type of account to create.
-Azure Cosmos DB provides five APIs to suits the needs of your application: SQL (document database), Gremlin (graph database), MongoDB (document database), Azure Table, and Cassandra, each which currently require a separate account.
+Azure Cosmos DB provides five APIs: Core(SQL) for document databases, Gremlin for graph databases, MongoDB for document databases, Azure Table, and Cassandra.
+Currently, you must create a separate account for each API.